-The research was carried out at Bangladesh Sugarcrop Research Institute (BSRI) in Iswardi, Pabna.
+The research was carried out at the Bangladesh Sugarcrop Research Institute (BSRI) in Iswardi, Pabna.
 Leaves and sugar beets infested with S. litura caterpillars were gathered from the experimental field.
-In this experiment, a variety of insecticides were utilized, such as carbaryl-containing Sevin 85WP, chlorpyrifos-containing Dursban 20EC, synthetic cypermethrin and chlorpyriphos-containing Nitro 505EC, imidacloprid-containing Imitaf 20SL, and a combination of thiamethoxam and chlorantraniliprole, Virtako 40WG.
-Clusters of eggs were collected from the experimental field and subjected to rearing cage until they matured.
+In this experiment, a variety of insecticides were utilized, such as carbaryl-containing Sevin 85WP, chlorpyrifos-containing Dursban 20EC, synthetic cypermethrin, and chlorpyriphos-containing Nitro 505EC, imidacloprid-containing Imitaf 20SL, and a combination of thiamethoxam and chlorantraniliprole, Virtako 40WG.
+Clusters of eggs were collected from the experimental field and subjected to a rearing cage until they matured.
 The population of S. litura collected from the experimental fields was maintained in its original, unaltered condition.
-Data was collected on the hatching time, larval phase, pupal period, and days of adult emergence.
-For the purpose of evaluating the effectiveness of insecticides on different life stages of S. litura, a total of 440 third instar larvae were distributed among forty-four (44) petri dishes in the laboratory containing 10 larvae in each petri dish.
+Data were collected on the hatching time, larval phase, pupal period, and days of adult emergence.
+To evaluate the effectiveness of insecticides on different life stages of S. litura, a total of 440 third-instar larvae were distributed among forty-four petri dishes in the laboratory, containing 10 larvae in each petri dish.
 The gathered data were then used to assess the efficacy of the pesticides.
-Five pesticides with potential were concurrently applied two distinct concentrations: the indicated dosage and doses exceeding 25% of the recommended amount.
+Five pesticides with potential were concurrently applied at two distinct concentrations: the indicated dosage and doses exceeding 25% of the recommended amount.
 These insecticides will be further described below.
 Measurements were obtained at time intervals of eight hours, sixteen hours, and twenty-four hours.
 The death rates of different larval stages were determined in response to different chemical treatments.
 An experiment with four (4) replications was carried out utilizing a Completely Randomized Design (CRD).

 2.1 Treatments

-In the laboratory, eleven different pesticide combinations were used simultaneously those are shown in table 1.
+In the laboratory, eleven different pesticide combinations were used simultaneously, which are shown in table 1.

 Table 1.
 Different chemicals used in the current study with their group name, dose L-1 water and manufacturing company name